eikonomega/pandas-practical-python-primer/dragon-scrolls/level-4/exercise-07.md

         ```bash
         {
-          "error": "Some of the data required to create a friend was not present.
+          "error": "Some of the data elements required to create a friend were not present.
           The following elements must be present to create a friend:
-          {'notes', 'first_name', 'telephone', 'email', 'last_name', 'id'}"
+          {'notes', 'firstName', 'telephone', 'email', 'lastName', 'id'}"
         }
         ```